mehdicherf/sfdx-cli-gitlab/README.md

 # sfdx-cli-gitlab
-Lightweight Docker image for CI with Salesforce DX, optimized for use with GitLab CI.
+Lightweight Docker image for CI with Salesforce DX.

 ⚠️ Please **do not reference the mehdisfdc/sfdx-cli-gitlab image on your CI/CD pipeline**, since this image may change at any time (which could break your pipeline).